Heze-Sapience/gabriel-application/README.md

 ## Potential Benefits

-* Receive GABRIEL e-Book
+* All applicants will receive GABRIEL e-Book by Toluwase H. Fatoki
-* Receive certificate of program completion.
+* Accomplished candidtates will receive certificate of program completion.
+* Aspiring candidates will receive recommendation letter for admission application upon request.
-* Receive one-time support for graduate admission application fee.
+* Receive application fee support for MSc.
+Applied Bioinformatics program in Nigeria.

 ---

 ## Application submission Deadline

-* Application closes December 20th every year
+* Application closes December 20th, 2026

 ---

-## 🙌 About the Program Lead
+## About the Program Lead

 **Toluwase Fatoki** is an applied bioinformatics researcher and mentor passionate about training the next generation of scientists across Africa and beyond.
 Through **Heze-Sapience International**, he leads initiatives like GABRIEL to bridge the gap between formal education and applied, hands-on research experiences.

 ---

-## 📜 License
+## License

 This repository and its contents are intended solely for the GABRIEL mentorship program.
 Redistribution or modification without written permission is not allowed.